Ellestial/100-days-of-code/r1-log.md

 **Today's Progress**: Watched through the rest of Advanced jQuery and completed most of the jQuery for the To Do List project.

 **Thoughts**: I was able to get a lot done today in an hour, which felt nice.
 I am creating the To Do List project before watching the code-along videos.
 I would also like to complete the project in vanilla JS before watching the videos to make sure I can do it both ways and so I can better see the differences.

+## Day 18: March 22, 2019

+**Today's Progress**: Finished the To Do List project via jQuery and got about halfway through via vanilla JS.

+**Thoughts**: This was so quick and easy to do in jQuery.
+I'm trying to figure out how to replicate the slideToggle() jQuery function using only vanilla JS, so that's been proving difficult for me.
+Hopefully tomorrow I can figure it out with fresh eyes.